Novartis biosimilar targets rivals' Eylea eye treatment

-Novartis's (NOVN.S) generics arm Sandoz is set to enrol patients with neovascular age-related macular degeneration (nAMD) in a late-stage trial of a biosimilar version of Bayer (BAYGn.DE) and Regeneron's (REGN.O) Eylea, Novartis said on Monday.
+ZURICH (Reuters) - Novartis’s generics arm Sandoz is set to enrol patients with neovascular age-related macular degeneration (nAMD) in a late-stage trial of a biosimilar version of Bayer and Regeneron’s Eylea, Novartis said on Monday.

 Aflibercept, the generic name for Eylea, is indicated to improve eyesight in patients with nAMD and other specific neovascular retinal diseases.